laurabenestan/Seascape_genomics_packages/README.md

 ## Install [SamBada](https://www.epfl.ch/labs/lasig/page-101934-en-html/sambada/)
 Samβada is an integrated software for landscape genomic analysis of large datasets.

+### How to log in to the cloud please check this [link](https://speciationgenomics.github.io/logging_on/)
+All softwares (except R and the PR packages required for the class) will be available on the cloud.

 ## R software: install R packages
 First install devtools package that allows you to directly download R package available in github.
 ```{r}